Skip to content Skip to navigation

 Physics

 Students from the Department of Mathematics may take any combination of the modules listed below.
-All exams are one hour per 6 CATS.
-Julie Staunton (Room PS132) will be glad to answer any queries concerning the second year Physics modules.
+Please contact the Physics department to answer any queries concerning their second year modules.

 Module Seminars for Physics Options: Certain physics modules are supported by module seminars which start one week after the start of the module.
 These are timetabled locally and details will be announced at the start of each module.